 Such data approximations predict the peak traffic your retail websites can expect and then to find ways to meet the peak demand.
 And of course, don’t forget that 58% of consumers expect to do more online purchases after the pandemic.
 So, you might need to include such considerations into your list of factors affecting website performance.

-Ready your eCommerce site for the holiday sale season.
+Ready your eCommerce site for the holiday sale season

-You don’t want your eCommerce infrastructure to perform the way it does while handling usual traffic.
+You don’t want your eCommerce infrastructure to perform the way it does while handling usual eCommerce website traffic.
 Peak holiday season asks for higher site traffic, better site load time, and faster site speeds.
 Prepare in advance, monitor your digital storefront’s demand, and solve for any issues that arise during the process.
 Some key metrics or factors affecting website performance to note over here include:

-Check your product, cart, checkout and payment pages for load speed.
+Check the site response time: Check your product, cart, checkout and payment pages for load speed.
 Ensure that the average response time must never exceed 500 ms. Some other pages like product search, category list, and product recommendations must never exceed 10 ms while the home page should load within 100 ms. Adjust the cache-hit ratio as recommended below:

-Sweep out old data: Remove your old data, including that of campaigns, catalogs, promotions, content., coupons, wish lists, content assets, and more to improve website performance standards and load speed.
+• Sweep out old data: Remove your old data, including that of campaigns, catalogs, promotions, content., coupons, wish lists, content assets, and more to improve website performance standards and load speed.
 You can keep inventory records, product prices and lists, and redeemed coupons data.

-Caching rules: You can cache pages like home pages or search pages, but do not cache pages that have dynamic data or include customer-specific content.
+• Caching rules: You can cache pages like home pages or search pages, but do not cache pages that have dynamic data or include customer-specific content.

-Check for code error: Evaluate all code discrepancies in pipeline and script runtimes.
+• Check for code error: Evaluate all code discrepancies in pipeline and script runtimes.
 Monitor all the external services that might hurt your site’s performance.

 When projecting this year’s peak holiday season traffic, load test your digital retail websites to evaluate how your site might hold up against the expected incoming traffic.
 You surely don’t want to lose eCommerce sales and customers due to website downtime.
 Remember, regular testing of your site will be the unsung hero of your global peak retail site performance during this holiday season.
 So, test deficiencies, document failure points, and explore ways to address these points.
 Here are a few factors affecting your website performance and metrics that you need to test.